learn-co-students/swift-firstTask-playground-swift-intro-000/README.md

 # Variables and Stuff

 ![Oscar Wilde](http://d.gr-assets.com/authors/1357460488p5/3565.jpg)
-> Be yourself; everyone else is already taken. -Oscar Wilde
+> Be yourself; everyone else is already taken.

 ## Learning Objectives - The student should be able to..